zief0002/predissertation-paper/README.md

 - [Yihui Xie](https://bookdown.org/yihui/bookdown/) for his work on `bookdown`, the work-horse beneath the template.
 - [RStudio Team](https://www.rstudio.com/) for their vision in creating RStudio, their continued resources in building educational resources, and their willingness to share all of it with the world.

+## Anything else?

+If you would like to see examples of other things in this template, please contact me at [zief0002@umn.edu](zief0002@umn.edu) with your suggestions.
+I love to see people using _R Markdown_ for their theses, and am happy to help.